 The teacher is beginning to teach congruency and similarity of geometric figures.
 Students will be practicing on worksheets the teacher has given them.
 Some students may work on three transformations (e.g., turns, flips, slides), some students may work on two transformations, and some students may work on one.
 Some students may have to complete transformations, and some students may have to identify what transformation has been completed for them.
-Some students may have to come up with an answer on their own, and some students may choose from several answer choices (some students may choose from four answer choices, some students may choose from two answer choices).
+Some students may have to come up with an answer on their own, and some students may choose from several answer choices (some students may choose from four answer choices, some students may choose from three answer choices, and some students may choose from two answer choices).